ExpediaGroup/container-startup-autoscaler/README.md

 success depends on node loading conditions - it's therefore possible that the scale is delayed or fails altogether, particularly if a cluster consolidation mechanism is employed.

-In order to mitigate the effects of initial startup upscaling, it's recommended to admit pods with the target container startup configuration already applied - CSA will not need to initially upscale in this case.
-Once startup has completed, the subsequent downscale to apply post-startup resources is significantly less likely to fail since it's not subject to node loading conditions.
+To mitigate the effects of initial startup upscaling, it's recommended to admit pods with the target container startup configuration already applied - CSA will not need to initially upscale in this case.
+Once the startup has completed, the later downscale to apply post-startup resources is significantly less likely to fail since it's not subject to node loading conditions.
 In addition, any failure mode results in overall resource over-provisioning rather than startup under-provisioning.

-It's important to note that in either case, CSA will need to upscale if Kube restarts the target container.
+It's important to note that in either case, CSA will need to upscale if Kubernetes restarts the target container.

 ```yaml
 apiVersion: apps/v1